vestfoldfylke/azf-acos-interact/README.md

   }
 }
 ```
-- deploy the code with your prefered method
+- deploy the code with your preferred method